 Table 4 provides an overview of results of individual studies.
-Pooling of unadjusted ORs from cohort studies found hyperglycaemia to be significantly associated with mortality, any-grade IVH, severe IVH, any-stage ROP, severe ROP, LOS, CLD and disability.
+Pooling of unadjusted ORs from cohort studies found hypergly-caemia to be significantly associated with mortality, any-grade IVH, severe IVH, any-stage ROP, severe ROP, LOS, CLD and disability.
 However, pooling of adjusted ORs from cohort studies found significant associations for mortality (figure 1), any-grade IVH and any-stage ROP (online supplemental efigures 2 and 3).
-Hyperglycaemia was not associated with NEC, severe NEC and PVL, either on adjusted ORs or unadjusted ORs.
-The detailed results of meta-analysis are given in table 5 and online supplemental efigures 2-11.